geun-yeong/amsi-example/README.md

 * Write AMSI provider (amsiprovier)
 * Install AMSI provider to system (amsiinstaller)

-This projects were written by Visual Studio 2019 with Windows 11 Pro
+This projects were written by Visual Studio 2019 with Windows 11 Pro and SDK 10.0.22000.0